-“Moving to a 32 hour workweek would do wonders for gender equality.
-Particularly among professional and managerial workers, a big driver of inequality is that there are phases of the career, particularly around raising children, where… women move to reduced hours of work and take time off.
-That drives huge differences in pay and promotions for men vs. women.
-If everybody was on a work schedule that created more time, and didn’t force those kinds of tradeoffs, it would, I think, substantially reduce those gaps,” says Bidwell.
+“Moving to a 32-hour workweek would do wonders for gender equality.
+Particularly among professional and managerial workers, a big driver of inequality is that there are phases of the career, particularly around raising children, where… women move to reduced hours of work and take time off,” says Bidwell.
+“That drives huge differences in pay and promotions for men versus women.
+If everybody was on a work schedule that created more time and didn’t force those kinds of tradeoffs, it would, I think, substantially reduce those gaps.”

 One study found that women applicants who had older children were more likely to be hired than childless applicants.
-Not only that — but employers tend to offer moms lower salaries because they believe they’re less competent and committed to their jobs because they might need to work from home more days or work a slightly abbreviated schedule to pick their kids up from day care or after school.
+Not only that — but employers tend to offer moms lower salaries because they believe they’re less competent and committed to their jobs because they might need to work from home more days or work a slightly abbreviated schedule to pick their kids up from daycare or after school.
 Shifting the burden of responsibility on all workers to just a 32 hour week would, no doubt, lessen the sheer number of responsibilities that working parents have to juggle in order to get by, and change the norms around what it means to be a dedicated employee.

 Despite discriminatory hiring practices against moms, it’s well known that parents are very productive employees — likely because they have constraints on their time that childless workers do not.
-One thirty-year study by the Federal Reserve Bank of St. Louis found that moms of two are actually the most productive workers in the workplace and that people with children in general tend to outperform workers who do not have kids at all.
+One thirty-year study by the Federal Reserve Bank of St. Louis found that moms of two are actually the most productive workers in the workplace and that people with children, in general, tend to outperform workers who do not have kids at all.

 Parents who are in the workplace have a strong motivation for doing well and getting their work done.
 Their jobs are tied to their health insurance, their ability to pay for school and child care, their ability to feed their kids, and overall survival.
 That they have a strict time every day to pick up their kids and spend time with them only increases their productivity in the workplace and makes them the perfect candidates for a shortened workweek, where they can leverage both their productivity and the fact that they need to spend time with their kids, as well.

-There’s also the fact that, even if a 32 hour workweek were adopted with the caveat that parents would get paid less for their work, they would still be able to save on child care, after school care, and babysitters.
+There’s also the fact that, even if a 32-hour workweek were adopted with the caveat that parents would get paid less for their work, they would still be able to save on child care, after school care, and babysitters.
 (It’s worth noting that the UK Labour Party’s plan insists that while working hours will be reduced, employee’s pay will remain the same.)
 Today, the average parent spends about a third of their income on child care alone.
 Jennifer Glass, a professor of sociology and expert in work and family issues at the University of Texas Austin, reports that for some families, who spend about 30 percent of their income on child care, and then more on insurance, transportation costs, after school programs, and more, take-home pay is the equivalency of $2-$3 an hour.

 This dance often leads parents to decide whether one of them should leave the workforce altogether, which makes sense if their real-time earnings are measly.
 But what they’re doing is foregoing any kind of wages in the future: the motherhood penalty is worse for moms who spend more than their parental leave out of the workforce and policies should, in theory, support the parents who do want to work after having kids.
 A shorter workweek could be one of those policies.
-Plus, shaving off one or two hours every day would actually represent an enormous benefit to parents.
+Plus, shaving off one or two hours every day would actually represent an enormous benefit to parents, especially right now.
 Studies show that parent-child bonding is better when parents can, well, spend more time with their kids, doing the things they want to do: play, bond, clean, cook, and relax together as a family.